MOSCOW BLOG: Russia's diminishing crises waves

 The answer has to be the adaptation of a new economic model.
 The Russian economy has been stagnating since about 2011 and little has been done to fix it.
 The Kremlin has been well aware of the problem and Russian President Vladimir Putin has attempted to deal with the issue with his so-called May Decrees that were last updated in 2018 and have since grown into the 12 national projects.
 However, the programme got off a poor start in 2019 and has now been delayed after the crises of 2020 broke.
 This crisis made be the goad that the government needs to finally see these changes through.

 But the geopolitics will hamper the kind of spending Russia needs to do to modernise its economy.
 With its huge fiscal reserves and extremely low debt – Russia could pay off its entire external and public debt tomorrow and still have $100bn left over, which would still be sufficient to ensure the stability of the ruble – the Kremlin could massively ramp up spending just by using the money in the National Welfare Fund (NWF).
-In addition it could borrow heavily and still not be under pressure.
-Russia currently has public debts of about 15% of GDP and the Ministry of Finance intends to increase that to 20% under the new 2021-2023 budget, but Maastricht recommended maximum borrowing level is 60% of GDP and almost all the EU countries are already well beyond that level.
+In addition, it could borrow heavily and still not be under pressure.
+Russia currently has public debts of about 15% of GDP and the Ministry of Finance intends to increase that to 20% under the new 2021-2023 budget, but the Maastricht recommended maximum borrowing level is 60% of GDP and almost all the EU countries are already well beyond that level.

 The Kremlin won’t go down this road.
 With geopolitical tensions rising again thanks to the Belarus revolution and poisoning of anti-corruption blogger and opposition activist Alexei Navalny there is new talk of sanctions.
-On top of that with Joe Biden looking increasingly likely to win the US November presidential elections relations with the America will probably get worse over the next four years.
+On top of that, with Joe Biden looking increasingly likely to win the US November presidential elections, relations with the America will probably get worse over the next four years.

 For the Kremlin all that money and the low debt is a strategic weapon in its fight with the US and gives it impunity from sanctions.
-Its not an economic resource that can be actually used to promote growth.
+It's not an economic resource that can be actually used to promote growth.
 In effect the Ministry of Finance has been running austerity budgets to preserve these reserves, when it doesn't really need to.
 The Kremlin is clearly hoping to continue this policy and generate the extra money it needs from recovering oil prices and even more efficiency gains.
-And given how prone Russia is to crises maybe that is not a bad plan?
+And given how prone Russia is to crises maybe that is not a bad plan.

 |